 4. Home Insurance

-Whether you own your own house or not, having your contents insured against fire, theft and damage is rarely a waste of cash.
+Whether you own your own house or not, having your contents insured against fire, theft, and the damage is rarely a waste of cash.
 When precious possessions are at risk people often don’t think too long about handing over money to insure them.
-Granted, certain things like photographs and family heirlooms are never replaceable, but in the event of fire, flood or damage it’s always good to know that you’ll be able to start again when the insurance money comes through.
-A stipulation of renting out your home is to have landlords cover, as well as buildings insurance, which is a good thing, so if a tenant wreaks havoc in the property, your payout may cover repair and refurbishment costs.
+Granted, certain things like photographs and family heirlooms are never replaceable, but in the event of a fire, flood, or damage it’s always good to know that you’ll be able to start again when the insurance money comes through.
+A stipulation of renting out your home is to have landlords cover, as well as buildings insurance, which is a good thing, so if a tenant wreaks havoc on the property, your payout may cover repair and refurbishment costs.

 5. Disaster Insurance

 A relatively new kid on the insurance block, disaster insurance helps protect against certain rare, but financially devastating events and has become a hot topic insight of recent natural catastrophes.
 Those living in an earthquake zone, bush fire area, or region prone to hurricanes and floods may already have some form of insurance through their home insurance policy, but if not it is a wise choice to look into if you can afford the expense.

 Sometimes referred to as credit card repayment protection, card insurance offers help with repayments in various circumstances.
 Should you become ill or unemployed involuntarily the policy will ensure more than the minimum payment is covered on your card, and if you are permanently disabled or die the cover will pay the full amount of your outstanding bill, usually up to a specified amount.
 This type of insurance is worthwhile if you’re not inclined to pay off your debts every month, and often includes other features, i.e., some plans offer travel insurance, or car rental insurance if you use your credit card to book, so it depends on your lifestyle whether this type of insurance suits.
 Just check what each credit card offers when youâ€™re comparing them before you settle on one.